Blake Shelton Reportedly Reunites With Miranda Lambert, Gwen Stefani ‘Jealous’

 Gwen Stefani and Blake Shelton seem to have a romance that just keeps blossoming, with the couple seen together in their home towns and on holidays.
-But a new report claims that Shelton recently reunited with his ex-wife Miranda Lambert, and that the reunion potentially could cause problems for allegedly “jealous” Stefani.
+But a new report claims that Shelton recently reunited with his ex-wife Miranda Lambert and that the reunion potentially could cause problems for allegedly “jealous” Stefani.

 Blake and Miranda reportedly reconnected at an event in Nashville.
 The country crooner, 40, and his former wife, 33, soon went from politely chatting to Shelton “pouring his heart out” with details about just how much he missed Lambert, according to EnStars, which cited a source who shared what Blake had allegedly revealed.